Streampunk/macadam/README.md

 #### Synchronous playback

 With synchronous playback, frame data is sent to the card immediately for display at the next possible opportunity using the `displayFrame` method.
-It is up to the use of the synchronous API to make sure that frame data is replaced at a suitable frequency to ensure smooth playback.
-The `playback.hardwareTime()` method can be used to help with this.
+It is up to the user of the synchronous API to make sure that frame data is replaced at a suitable frequency to ensure smooth playback.
+The `playback.hardwareTime()` method (see previous section) can be used to help with this.

 Note that synchronous audio playback is still in development and not covered here.